The 10 Best Running and Biking Trails Near Center City Philadelphia

 Spruce Street between the Schuylkill and Delaware rivers

-Spruce Street is one of Philadelphia's most beautiful streets for a bike ride or a run.
+Spruce Street is one of Philadelphia's best streets for a bike ride or a run.
 (Photo courtesy Center City Biking Coalition)

 Benjamin Franklin Bridge Walkway